Eight hotel cards worth carrying in 2026: free nights, resort credits, elite status, and which card fits the chain you actually stay at.

 The IHG One Rewards Premier ($99) has one perk that quietly carries it: the fourth reward night is free on any award stay of four-plus nights.
 Book a four-night IHG award stay and you pay points for three.
 Do that twice a year and the card has paid for itself several times over.

 The one rule that beats every comparison table: pick the card for the hotel brand you already book.
 A free night at a chain you never visit is worth zero.
+And if you are deciding which card in your wallet should pay for a specific hotel stay tonight, our purchase optimizer ranks your options for hotel spending in a few clicks.

 Do hotel free-night awards expire?
 Yes.
 Most anniversary free nights expire about 12 months after they post.
 Set a reminder when one lands so it does not lapse.